 If you’re really looking to get stuck into the NFL season, then the NFL Game Pass may be something to consider, offering a subscription streaming service for games, along with a variety of extras, including condensed highlights for those pressed for time, or action replays of every game since 2009.

-You can purchase a full season subscription for either $109.99 for the Essential Package, or $199.99 for the Pro Package, with the Pro Package offering more game coverage and extras.
+You can purchase a full season subscription for $274.99 per year, which is valid until July 31 2022, or there is a free subscription which grants highlights and news coverage of the NFL season.
 NFL Game Pass are also known to offer discounts and specials for sports fans, with past subscription options including the ‘Follow Your Team’ subscription, allowing you to catch all the action of your favourite team, including pre-season analysis and highlights, meaning if you’re looking for a deal, keeping an eye out will save you a bit of money down the line.

-Here are the fixtures and schedules for the NFL Conference Championships:
+Here are the fixtures and schedules for week seven of the 2021-22 NFL season:

 - Denver Broncos Vs. Cleveland Browns – 11:20am (AEST), Friday, October 22

 - Cincinnati Bengals Vs. Baltimore Ravens – 4:00am (AEST), Monday, October 25

 - Washington Vs. Green Bay Packers – 4:00am (AEST), Monday, October 25